agylpradipta/terraform-linode-instance-vpc/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ```

-This updated README now includes the step to adjust and check the desired values before initializing Terraform.
+This updated README separates the installation instructions for Terraform and Linode CLI into clear sections, making it easier to follow.
 If you need any more changes, feel free to let me know!